qu8it/sdao/sdao-ip-002.md

 ---

+### Recap

 Please consider each option in detail before voting.

+Again, there are **TWO** options for the community to consider;
+- Option 1: SDOG utility as a warrant/option token
+- Option 2: SDOG utility as a reward rate booster/multiplier

-Join the SDAO [Discord](https://discord.com/invite/2B8xctNajA) for general discussion or to seek clarification of the options detailed.
+Join the SDAO [Discord](https://discord.com/invite/2B8xctNajA) for general discussions or to seek clarification of the options.